- SCU Home Page

 COWELL STUDENT HEALTH CENTER

-Cowell Health Center provides quality, accessible, and convenient medical care to Santa Clara students.
-The Health Center provides primary medical care, physicals, diagnosis of illness and injuries, immunizations, gynecological examinations, limited in-house pharmacy, and referral to specialists when needed.
-The Health Center staff includes physicians, nurse practitioners, physician assistants, registered nurses, and medical assistants.
+Student Health Services provides quality, accessible, and convenient medical care to Santa Clara students.
+The Health Services provides primary medical care, physicals, diagnosis of illness and injuries, immunizations, gynecological examinations, limited in-house pharmacy, and referral to specialists when needed.
+The Health Services staff includes a physician, nurse practitioners, physician assistants, registered nurses, and medical assistants.
 In addition, a psychiatrist, registered dietician, and physical therapy assistant are each available on a part-time basis.

-Graduate students who choose to use the Health Center must pay a health fee of $90 per quarter to be seen.
-The Health Center does not charge for visits, but does charge students for laboratory work, medications, medical equipment, and other specialized services.
+Graduate students who choose to use the Health Services must pay a health fee of $90 per quarter to be seen.
+The Health Services does not charge for visits, but does charge students for laboratory work, medications, medical equipment, and other specialized services.
 Students are seen on an appointment basis and usually can be seen the same day, if an appointment is requested in the morning.
 The center is open from 8:30 a.m. to 5 p.m.
-Monday through Friday when classes are in session, except for Thursdays when the center opens at 9:15 a.m.
-When the Health Center is closed, there is an advice nurse available by phone and volunteer student emergency medical technicians who can visit students on campus.
+Monday through Friday when classes are in session.
+When the Health Services is closed, there is an advice nurse available by phone and volunteer student emergency medical technicians who can visit students on campus.
 The center is closed from mid-June to mid-August.

 All international graduate students must carry health insurance, either their own personal plan or the University-sponsored plan.
 Graduate students who want to purchase the University health insurance must also pay the $90 per quarter health fee.
 Please call the insurance coordinator at 408-554-2379 for further information.